Arc'teryx: Divisions

+The Rising Dragon controversy

+Arc'teryx partnered with artist Cai Guo-Qiang to launch The Rising Dragon, a fireworks display, as part of a marketing campaign.
+On September 19, 2025, The Rising Dragon received significant public backlash due to potential environmental harm.
+Fireworks emitted colored smoke on a plateau in Shigatse in the Tibet Autonomous Region, which is one of the world's most fragile ecosystems in the world.
+The performance was staged at an elevation approximately 18,000 feet above sea level.

+Although organizers claimed that described the show used "used biodegradable, environmentally friendly materials" and that all stock herds had been relocated, no environmental assessment was completed prior to the event.
+Arc'teryx issued a public apology and stated that it would work with an external agency to assess the project's impact.
+Neither Arc’teryx nor Cai's studio has cleaned up since their firework, contrary to their issued statements.
+The burden of the job has since fallen on the shoulders of the local community.
+As a result of the controversy, "four Chinese officials have been dismissed" from their jobs, with the BBC citing them as "Gyantse county's Communist Party secretary, public security chief and two senior members of county and city-level environmental agencies."

 Subculture

-Arc'teryx has become widely popular in the street fashion scene and Internet culture.
-The theft ("racking") of Arc'teryx and other Gore-Tex items is considered to be part of the street subculture.
-It is seen as a high-end status symbol among youth, "just shy of Stone Island and Moncler."
-The Atlantic noted the brand as selling "premium-tier outdoorsiness" while the Financial Times noted one of their largest demographics as "urbanites" in 2022.
+Arc'teryx is seen as a high-end status symbol among youth, "just shy of Stone Island and Moncler."
+The Financial Times noted one of their largest demographics as "urbanites" in 2022.
 Labeled a cult brand by Fast Company in 2021, Arc'teryx is worn by "[both] hikers and hype-beasts" according to The New York Times.

 The company is a major influence in the "gorpcore" and "normcore" fashion movements – the wearing of minimalist, outdoor apparel in urban settings, along with Mammut, REI, Marmot and Patagonia.

-Throughout 2022, a TikTok trend emerged where individuals would shower, fully clothed with an Arc'teryx jacket, as British rapper YT's song "Arc'teryx" played on background.
+Throughout 2022, a TikTok trend emerged where individuals would shower, fully clothed with an Arc'teryx jacket, as British rapper YT's song "Arc'teryx" played in the background.
+Arc'teryx is a staple of Generation Z and zillennial fashion, particularly in the U.S. and Canada.
+Luxury fashion houses that have minimalist aesthetics collaborate with Arc'teryx to produce capsule collections, according to The New York Times and GQ.